-The Education Policy and Leadership Center has had several current and past activities that were designed to promote action by state policymakers to reform Pennsylvania’s education finance system.
+The Education Policy and Leadership Center has led and/or participated in several activities that were designed to promote action by state policymakers to reform Pennsylvania’s education finance system.

 The necessary education finance reforms should:

 - align the education funding system with the state’s academic standards and assessments to ensure that adequate educational capacity is available to every student in the Commonwealth;

 - increase the overall state share of K-12 funding;

 - reduce the gap of funding and educational resources available among the state’s 501 school districts;